-Our plan must tackle and address the forecast growth in health and care service demand Page 9 of 60 Fundamentally we know that across Derbyshire people are living longer in ill health and significant inequalities exist...
+Improving the health of the population

+Fundamentally we know that across Derbyshire people are living longer in ill health and significant inequalities exist...

 More people in Derbyshire are living longer in poor health due to a combination of increasing life expectancy and decreasing healthy life expectancy and persisting inequalities.
 The period in people's lives when they require health and social care support, the 'Window of Need', is steadily rising.
 We also know there are marked inequalities in healthy life expectancy.
 People who live in the more deprived communities in the footprint or are part of certain groups such as those with severe and enduring mental health or learning disabilities spend more of their lives in ill health.